-Periodicals are publications that are published in a series such as magazines, scholarly journals, and newspapers.
+Periodicals are publications that are published in a series such as magazines, scholarly journals, and newspapers that are issued in regular intervals e.g.. daily, weekly, monthly.
 For example, Time (magazine), the Journal of Psychology (scholarly journal), and the Chicago Tribune (newspaper) are periodicals.
-Periodicals are issued at regular intervals i.e. daily, weekly, monthly or periodically hence the name.

-Here are a few examples of journals that have articles on Black Chicago.
-You can locate other journals by using the journal locator.
+Here are a few examples (there are many) of peer reviewed journals that have scholarly articles on Black Chicago that align with the themes of this course.
+Locate other journals by using the journal locator.

-Journal of Urban History: "provides scholars and professionals with the latest research, analyses, and discussion on the history of cities and urban societies throughout the world.
-JUH presents original research by distinguished authors from the variety of fields concerned with urban history.
-Each insightful issue offers the latest scholarship on such topics as public housing, migration, urban growth, and more."
+Journal of Urban History: provides scholars and professionals with the latest research, analyses, and discussion on the history of cities and urban societies throughout the world.
+Includes research on urban history that includes topics such as public housing, migration, urban growth, and more.

-Antipode: "Peer reviewed coverage of radical geography theory and research, particularly that which contributes to politics and practice.
-The journals ecumenical approach aims to challenge and dominant orthodox views of the world through debate and scholarship."
+Antipode:covers radical geographic theory and research contributing to politics and practice that challenges and dominants orthodox views of the world through debate and scholarship.

 What to look for:

 Examples of scholarly journals: